tilmanrassy/emacs-treeview/README.md

   *  treeview-get-icon-mouse-face-function
   *  treeview-suggest-point-pos-in-control-function

-A description of each variable can be found in the repsetive documentation strings.
+A description of each variable can be found in the respective documentation strings.
 All variables are buffer-local.
 Libraries using this framework should create a new buffer and set the variables to particular functions in that buffer.
 Then, the root node should be created and rendered in the buffer by a call to treeview-display-node.

+### Updating from v1.0.0

+Note that v1.1.0 defines another buffer-local function variable `treeview-get-root-node-function` which didn't exist in v1.0.0.
+It must be set to a function which returns the root node of the tree.